inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 development progress as a result of natural disasters.
 The development of contingency plans is seen as an important step to strengthen disaster risk reduction programs.
-However, this can only be effective when contingency plans utilize realistic hazard scenarios.
+However, this can only be effective when contingency plans utilise realistic hazard scenarios.
 Realistic hazard scenarios require scientific, sound and up-to-date data hazard information as well as up-to-date, scale appropriate exposure data.